Festival of ColorsApril 9, 2012

 Every year, Indians prepare by creating an effigy of Holika and burning it on a great bonfire.
 The next day is the festival of colors.
 Holi has great social and cultural significance, as though it is a Hindu holiday, everybody joins in the celebrations.
 Even enemies agree to set aside their differences for the day and join together.
 The distinction of classes is temporarily dissolved; richness and poverty no longer separate individuals.

 Friends and families visit that night to enjoy sweets and drinks, as well as exchange gifts.
 Many local groups here in the United States put on events to mark Holi where you can join in the festivities and learn about Hindu culture.
-The ULC Monastery welcomes and ordains people of all faiths, and we encourage our ministers to seek new spiritual experiences and connect with the global community, particularly if you wish to properly earn a doctorate of Divinity.
+The ULC Ministries welcomes and ordains people of all faiths, and we encourage our ministers to seek new spiritual experiences and connect with the global community, particularly if you wish to properly earn a doctorate of Divinity.

-The message behind Holi is welcoming, and reinforces the Monastery’s edict to do that which is right.
+The message behind Holi is welcoming, and reinforces the Ministries’s edict to do that which is right.
 Even if you are not Hindu, the triumph of light over dark, and enjoying fun with your friends and family are worthwhile causes.
 So get ordained, grab a handful of pigments, step outside into the sun with loved ones, and give this celebration a try!

 This entry was posted in Ceremonies, Holidays and Observances and tagged Bookmark the permalink.